2qx/vermont.cool/empathy/REDME.md

 At a certain point, we need to consider that overt malfeasance is malevolent.

-And yet, we shouldn't need to panic about every disease because for all the vaccines we routinely use, we are mostly protected by herd immunity.
+And yet, we shouldn't need to panic about every disease because for most of the vaccines we routinely use, we are mostly protected by herd immunity.

 For example, there's little measles and pertussis pockets popping up across the country, but those outbreaks won't become endemic for decades because the general population is still immune.
-The math says that problem won't "run" and become out of control.
+The math says that problem won't "run" and become out of control overnight.
 (Although they're obviously still dangerous on a local scale, especially in young populations.)

 With polio, although we gave up the strategy of full herd immunity in 2000, the outbreak in New England in 2022 shows we can have sizable events with the new makeshift vaccine global strategy that are only easily observable from wastewater monitoring.
 The fecal oral vaccine is a pretty good stop gap (which is seeing more and more use globally).

 None of the usual suspects circulating in the world should be disruptive to daily life in the immediate future, because the fraction of the population naive to them is small and only grows 1.1% annually.

+An emerging disease could come out of the jungle or permafrost, which is always a devil we don't know.

-However, there is just one idiosyncratic thing we forgot about.
+However, there is one idiosyncratic thing we forgot about.
 There is one pesky remainder to an equation nobody wants to think about, which we do actually have to solve for, now.

 There is one very bad guy and a weapon that has become about 1.1% more potent for every year of the half century that it's been in a freezer.
 And that danger is now about fifty times more deadly than the most recent reference point we have as a society.